Become A Volunteer

 Please Fill Out The Application Form: Our volunteer co-ordinator will be following up with you via email or phone - to align your preferences with our current needs.

 Since our locations can be very busy at times, all volunteers must be registered and scheduled in advance.

-If you have any questions about volunteering for the FSFB before signing up - please email email@example.com and Aimee Tedford will be happy to answer them for you.
+If you have any questions about volunteering for the FSFB before signing up - please email email@example.com and we'll be happy to answer them for you.

-- If you are interested in volunteer at events or with the board, please indicate so in the volunteer application below.
+- If you are interested in volunteering at events or with the board, please indicate so Please Fill Out The Application Form.

 - Students can participate in fundraising events to also achieve their volunteer hours.
 Fill out the form below to indicate your preference.